 - Giants Garden

 - Walled Garden and associated adjacent land

 - St Peter's Church grounds

 - The Avenue

 - Cricket Ground

 - Sports Field

 - Elford Jubilee Memorial Playground

 - Land between the Shrubbery and the river Tame (locally known as the picnic area)

+- Land off Eddies Lane (Protected Open Space C9 as identified in the Lichfield District Council Local Plan)

 - Land off the Beck

-- 5.52.
-The community wish to designate certain sites around the village as LGS due to their local importance and contribution to the Parish in a number of ways.
-The sites in the policy have been chosen based on information in the Elford Conservation Area Appraisal and Management Plan, as well as discussions in Steering Group meetings. - 5.53.
+5.44.
+The community wish to designate certain sites around the village as LGS due to their local importance and contribution to the parish in a number of ways.
 These LGS sites have been assessed against the criteria for LGS as set out under paragraph 77 of the NPPF.
 This assessment demonstrated that these proposed LGS sites fulfil the requirements of the criteria in the NPPF, which are as follows;